 Middle Way House believes that appropriate services for victims/survivors of domestic violence and sexual assault can only be provided on a free and confidential basis.

 Therefore, there will be no charge for services of any kind.
 Staff and volunteers will maintain information in the strictest confidence.
-Agreements between staff and clients to release information will be specific with regard to content, recipient, and duration as well as easily rescindable.
+Agreements between staff and clients to release information will be specific with regard to content, recipient, and duration as well as be easily rescinded.
 Staff will strive to minimize requests for information that are intrusive and irrelevant to health and safety.

 Middle Way House believes that the decision to seek help and the very fact of survival are indicators of courage and strength.

 Therefore, staff and volunteers work from a strengths-based perspective, helping those who seek Middle Way House’s assistance to identify, believe in, and use their abilities to meet the needs they have identified.
-Middle Way House staff and volunteers will not assume they know what is best for the women they are serving; they will provide the best information and resources they have to support women’s efforts to make informed decisions.
+Middle Way House staff and volunteers will not assume they know what is best for the women and men they are serving; they will provide the best information and resources they have to support women’s efforts to make informed decisions.
 Staff members will act to support individual women only as their support is requested.

 Middle Way House believes that acts of violence in intimate relationships are about perpetrators’ need for/belief in their right to power and control over others.